Hexworks/hexworks-site/_news/2019-03-29-weekly-update.md

 ---

 The previous week was pretty much party week for us with Geldrin (Milo was on parental leave for a while, but now he is also back) so we did not do anything useful.
-I do received a gift from Geldrin though.
+I did receive a gift from Geldrin though.
 Take a look [here](https://media.discordapp.net/attachments/363753832003665922/561292843214176277/56213720_568315750343546_8468264035429646336_n.png?width=349&height=635).
 Guess what *my favorite game is*!
 This was made by him!